Rufous-collared sparrow: High-altitude adaptations

 With a large variation in elevation amongst populations, the rufous-collared sparrow also shows corresponding variation in gene regulation between these populations.
-High altitude populations show upregulation in muscle genes associated with metabolic and signal transduction pathways compared to low-altitude populations.
+High-altitude populations show upregulation in muscle genes associated with metabolic and signal transduction pathways compared to low-altitude populations.
 This upregulation and expression are plastic, as found when high- and low-altitude birds were brought to a low elevation and no longer showed differences in gene transcription.
 Other research has shown that rufous-collared sparrows from lower and higher elevations had similar metabolic responses to low oxygen conditions, but that high-altitude birds were more cold tolerant.

 Vocalizations

 The rufous-collared sparrow has extensive geographical variation in its vocalisations, but calls include a sharp tsip.
-The male's song, given from a low perch, typically includes slurred whistles with or without a final trill, tee-teeooo, e’e’e’e’e, or teeooo, teeeee.
+The male's song, given from a low perch, typically includes slurred whistles with or without a final trill, tee-teeooo, e'e'e'e'e, or teeooo, teeeee.

 For subtropical/temperate populations in Argentina (except when noted), the song can be described as follows:

-Songs are typically two-part: an introductory phrase (termed "theme" in the original description of the song) of two to four pure tone whistles, which are flat, rising, falling, or rising then falling in pitch, followed by a terminal trill, composed of several to many identical (or nearly so) elements.
+Songs are typically two-part: an introductory phrase (termed "theme" in the original description of the song) of two to four pure-tone whistles, which are flat, rising, falling, or rising then falling in pitch, followed by a terminal trill, composed of several to many identical (or nearly so) elements.
 There is a high degree of stereotypy of song within individuals, both within and among seasons.
-The trill rate is locally very consistent, but varies greatly among populations, with inter-element interval ranging from 12 ms to 400 ms or more.
+The trill rate is locally very consistent, but varies greatly among populations, with inter-element intervals ranging from 12 ms to 400 ms or more.